Co-determination & naturalisation

 - They respect the values of the Swiss Federal Constitution

-How much does facilitated naturalization cost?
+How much does facilitated naturalisation cost?

-The cost varies depending on age:
+The costs vary depending on age:

 - CHF 650 for minors aged 12 and over